amantrac/TopicDiscoveryJPP/README.md

 This repository contains the MATLAB implementation of the Joint Past Present (JPP)  decompositon for Topic Discovery.
 An demo example of how to use the MATLAB functions is given in the demo.m using the TDT2 public data set (http://www.nist.gov/speech/tests/tdt/tdt98/index.htm).
-So, just run matlab, and run 'demo.m' script ;-)
+So, just run matlab, and run 'demo.m' script.
-For any question or remark please contact authors.
+Enjoy ;-).